 Florida law requires people involved in bicycle accidents to report to the police any accidents that lead to over $500 worth of property damage or injury.
 Even if you do not think that your accident involved $500 worth of damages, you should still report it to the police.
 It can be very helpful to have an official record of what happened if you decide to file a claim later.
 You should also report the accident to your insurance company if you have car insurance because some policies may cover a bicycle accident.

 As soon as possible you should contact a qualified bicycle accident attorney and they can give you specific information for your circumstances.
 They can also inform you of your rights and options regarding filing a lawsuit.
 Also keep any information that was given to you by the police such as a citation or ticket.

 It is important to hold on to anything that may be evidence of the accident.
 Keep your bike and helmet and any other debris from the accident.
 Do not wash your clothes from the accident.
 You should also take pictures of any damage and injuries that you have.

 Regarding medical records, it is important to have as complete a document as possible so keep track of all the medical practitioners that you see.
 If your car insurance policy does cover you then you should direct your doctors to send the bills to them.

-Tampa Bicycle Accident Attorneys
+Bradenton Bicycle Accident Attorneys

 If you are in a bicycle accident you should contact a skilled bicycle accident attorney as soon as possible.
-Our experienced bicycle accident attorneys at the Romero Law Firm in Tampa, Florida can help you to get the damages that you deserve.
+Our experienced bicycle accident attorneys at the Romero Law Firm in Bradenton, Florida can help you to get the damages that you deserve.